 Informed Sport was developed in 2008 with the support of the national anti-doping agencies in the UK and the Netherlands (UKAD and Dutch Anti-Doping), along with sports scientists and industry experts, specifically to protect athletes.

-The two pillars of Informed Sport are that every batch of a certified product must be tested before it goes on sale - thus reducing the possibility of an athlete using a non-tested batch – and that a sample of every batch must be securely stored for future testing.
+Two of the pillars of Informed Sport are that every batch of a certified product must be tested before it goes on sale - thus reducing the possibility of an athlete using a non-tested batch – and that a sample of every batch must be securely stored for future testing.

 These pillars allow athletes to perform maximum due diligence required of the Code.

 Athletes can check products are certified by visiting the Informed Sport website and/or app (which has a EAN/UPC barcode scan function to search products) and they can cross-reference the batch they are using with the listed batches, using screen grabs and photos to easily store this information.

 Finally, if an athlete believes a product was the cause of a violation, they are able to have the stored sample tested in order to establish “that the detected Prohibited Substance came from a Contaminated Product” as per Code Article 10.6.1.2.